He’s long adorned the T-shirts of clueless campus liberals. Now he’s been feted by UNESCO.

 The U.S. rejoined UNESCO in 2003 in recognition of management reforms, not because of any perceived damage to U.S. interests from America’s absence.
 The decision to honor Che Guevara only underscores that UNESCO is undeserving of U.S. membership and support.

-Brett D. Schaefer is the Jay Kingham Fellow in International Regulatory Affairs at Heritage's Margaret Thatcher Center for Freedom.
+Brett D. Schaefer is the Jay Kingham Fellow in International Regulatory Affairs at Heritage Foundation's Margaret Thatcher Center for Freedom.